MeaningOfLights/AzureTraining/Hands-On-Labs-That-Work/60-Azure-Batch-2.md

 #### 2.60.3 Create Batch Account

-1. Now let's go ahead and create our Azure Batch Account, in the resourcestop search bar, search and choose Batch Account (not Batch Service) and click on Create.
+1. Now let's go ahead and create our Azure Batch Account, in the resources top search bar, search and choose Batch Account and click on Create.

 ![Batch Account](../images/BatchService.png)

-2. Select a resource group and give an account name. namebatch123
+2. Select a resource group and give an account name: namebatch123

 3. Choose the Australia SouthEast region.